-LATE REQUEST FOR A SPECIAL PROJECT 2019-2021
+REQUEST FOR A SPECIAL PROJECT 2021-2023

-MEMBER STATE: Croatia Principal Investigator 1 : Martina Tudor Affiliation: Croatian Meteorological and Hydrological Service Address: Grič 3 Other researchers: HR10000 Zagreb Martin Bellus (Slovak Hydrometeorological Service, Slovakia) Martin Imrišek (Slovak Hydrometeorological Service, Slovakia) Reka Suga (OMSZ, Hungary) Viktoria Homonnai (OMSZ, Hungary) Katalin Jávorné-Radnóczi (OMSZ, Hungary) Project Title: ALARO Limited Area Ensemble Forecast (A-LAEF) If this is a continuation of an existing project, please state the computer project account assigned previously.
-SP Starting year: (A project can have a duration of up to 3 years, agreed at the beginning of the project.)
-2020 Would you accept support for 1 year only, if necessary?
-YES 🔀 NO 🗌
+MEMBER STATE: Croatia Principal Investigator : Martina Tudor Affiliation: Croatian Meteorological and Hydrological Service Address: Grič 3 / Borongajska cesta 83 d/1 HR10000 Zagreb Other researchers: Martin Bellus (Slovak Hydrometeorological Service, Slovakia) Martin Imrišek (Slovak Hydrometeorological Service, Slovakia) Reka Suga (OMSZ, Hungary) Viktoria Homonnai (OMSZ, Hungary) Katalin Jávorné-Radnóczi (OMSZ, Hungary) Project Title:

+ALARO Limited Area Ensemble Forecast (A-LAEF)

+If this is a continuation of an existing project, please state the computer project account assigned previously.
+SP CRALAE Starting year: (A project can have a duration of up to 3 years, agreed at the beginning of the project.)
+2021 Would you accept support for 1 year only, if necessary?
+YES 🖂 NO Would you accept support for 1 year only, if necessary?
+YES 🔀 NO

-Computer resources required for the years (To make changes to an existing project please submit an aversion of the original form.)
-2019 2020 2021 High Performance Computing Facility (SBU) 10.000.000 Accumulated data storage (total archive volume) 2 (GB) 60.000
+Computer resources required for 2021-2023: (To make changes to an existing project please submit an amended version of the original form.)
+2021 2022 2023 High Performance Computing Facility (SBU) 12.000.000 12.000.000 12.000.000 Accumulated data storage (total archive volume) (GB) 100.000 100.000 100.000